 for me so often it’s sometimes referred to as a difficult person.
 And then

 finally all beings everywhere.
-And I do, I’ve tried of late but in many ways
+And I’ve tried of late but in many ways

-accelerated by your assignment to just really trying to do it everyday.
+accelerated by your assignment to just really try to do it everyday.
 And

 there’s always anger there to work with.